sourcegraph/sourcegraph-public-snapshot/doc/dev/patch_release_issue_template.md

 - [ ] Create a checklist of the changes that you want to release (i.e. open or merged PRs).
 - [ ] Communicate your intentions by sending a message to #dev-announce that includes a link to this issue.
-- [ ] Cherry pick changes into the existing release branch (this exists already as MAJOR.MINOR, do not create a new branch) and check them off the list above.
+- [ ] Cherry pick changes into the existing release branch (this exists already as `MAJOR.MINOR`, do not create a new branch) and check them off the list above.
     - [ ] Ensure that the cherry-picked commits don't depend on any commits that aren't already in the release branch.
 - [ ] Push the release branch with your cherry-picked commit(s) and make sure CI passes.